 53. The representative of Croatia confirmed that Croatia levied no duties and charges on imports other than ordinary customs duties.
 Any such charges applied to imports after accession would be in accordance with WTO provisions.
-He further confirmed that Croatia would not list any other charges in its Goods Market Accession Schedule under Article II:1(b) of the GATT 1994, binding such charges at "zero".
+He confirmed that Croatia would not list in its schedules of commitments for goods any other duties and charges within the meaning of Article II:1(b) of the GATT 1994, binding all such duties and charges at "zero".